 “You’ll have to give up your guns, boys,” said the new Marshal, advancing toward the leader as he spoke.

-For eleven months Tom Smith “held” Abilene.
+For eleven months, Tom Smith “held” Abilene.
 He did not maintain his place without a struggle, for there were occasional bands of cowboys whose outfits had not heard the Word on the trail that Abilene’s Marshal was not to be trifled with.
 These boys had to be tamed — but always as Smith had tamed his first bully.
-When force was to be used it was Smith the trained boxer and athlete, and not Smith the gunfighter, who cut the combs of the swaggering cockerels of Cattledom.
+When force was to be used, it was Smith, the trained boxer and athlete, and not Smith, the gunfighter, who cut the combs of the swaggering cockerels of Cattledom.

-“You kin play cards better’n I kin, but blanked if you kin shoot quicker,” was the challenge that led to many an interesting, if bloody sequel, to Abilene’s sessions at the pasteboards.
+“You kin play cards better’n I kin, but blanked if you kin shoot quicker,” was the challenge that led to many an interesting, if the bloody sequel, to Abilene’s sessions at the pasteboards.

 “They set a trap to assassinate me, Mr. Henry,” he said, “and now I’m going after them.”

-Late in 1871, when several Texans were preparing to return to their State after having sold their trail herd at Abilene, an effort was made to put the picturesque Marshal out of the way.
+Late in 1871, when several Texans were preparing to return to their State after selling their trail herd at Abilene, an effort was made to put the picturesque Marshal out of the way.
 A gambler and bully named Phil Coe, who had acquired some reputation in Texas as a man-killer, and who had been drinking heavily in the hope of raising his courage to the point where he could make good his frequent threats against Wild Bill, took a shot at Hickok as the Marshal was leaning against a table in a saloon.

 Wild Bill could also be diplomatic on occasion, as he proved when the council of Abilene was debating the question of increasing the license of the saloons in the town.
 One of the aldermen had made the vote a tie by refusing to put in an appearance.
-When the case was stated in the council chamber Wild Bill arose and briefly stated that he would get the man.
+When the case was stated in the council chamber, Wild Bill arose and briefly stated that he would get the man.
 The alderman had barricaded himself in his office and refused to come forth.
 Wild Bill hurled his six feet of brawn against the door and tumbled it in.
 Then he kicked the heels of the alderman from under him and carried the man to the council chamber like a sack of meal.
 The official was plumped unceremoniously into his chair, with Wild Bill sitting at his elbow, and his vote was duly cast and recorded.

 Ben Thompson, one of Dodge’s coterie of gunfighting Marshals, who was a revolver expert second only to Wild Bill, became Marshal of San Antonio, Texas, where he was finally lured into the gallery of a theater and shot by a crowd of enemies in the audience — as dramatic a death as one will find recorded in the annals of the West.
-Ben’s brother Bill was a murderer pure and simple, but Ben himself was the ideal of chivalrous courage.
-Andy Adams, whose book The Log of a Cowboy, tells of Dodge City from the cowboy’s viewpoint, in a letter to the writer says: “Ben Thompson was a chivalrous gentleman, game to the core and well-liked.
+Ben’s brother Bill was a murderer, pure and simple, but Ben himself was the ideal of chivalrous courage.
+Andy Adams, whose book The Log of a Cowboy, tells of Dodge City from the cowboy’s viewpoint, in a letter to the writer, says: “Ben Thompson was a chivalrous gentleman, game to the core and well-liked.
 I lived in Austin, Texas, when he was City Marshal, and the authorities dispensed with the police force while he held office.
 Such men were the product of border days, and it certainly was to their credit when they espoused the side of law and order.”

-The historic streets of Abilene and Dodge City rarely echo to the clatter of a cow-pony’s hoofs today.
+The historic streets of Abilene and Dodge City rarely echo the clatter of a cow-pony’s hoofs today.
 The once-great cattle marts are now prosperous inland cities, surrounded by fertile ranches and conventionally peaceful in their ways.
-Blue coated officers of the law club the offender into unconsciousness now, in the approved style of our larger civilization, and the wide-hatted, keen-eyed men whose eloquent revolvers once carried the message of order into Cattledom would have no place amid such surroundings.
+Blue-coated officers of the law club the offender into unconsciousness now, in the approved style of our larger civilization, and the wide-hatted, keen-eyed men whose eloquent revolvers once carried the message of order into Cattledom would have no place amid such surroundings.
 But the memory of Tom Smith and the other brave officers of frontier days will always endure, for the West can never be ungrateful enough to repudiate its debt to those who first brought the law to the haunts of the lawless.